Boeing posts a $355 million loss as the plane maker tries to dig out from under its latest crisis

 The accident halted progress that Boeing seemed to be making while recovering from two deadly crashes of Max jets in 2018 and 2019.

-Now those crashes are back in the spotlight, too.
-Later Wednesday, families of some of the 346 people killed in the crashes are scheduled to meet with U.S. Justice Department officials.
+Those crashes in Indonesia and Ethiopia now are back in the spotlight, too.
+The families of some of the 346 people killed in the crashes were scheduled to meet with U.S. Justice Department officials later Wednesday.
 Family members have tried unsuccessfully to undo a 2021 settlement between the department and Boeing that let the company avoid criminal prosecution.

-“Although we report first-quarter financial results today, our focus remains on the sweeping actions we are taking following the Alaska Airlines Flight 1282 accident,” Boeing CEO David Calhoun told employees in a memo Wednesday.
+“Although we report first-quarter financial results today, our focus remains on the sweeping actions we are taking following the Alaska Airlines Flight 1282 accident,” Calhoun told employees in a memo Wednesday.

-Calhoun ticked off a series of actions the company is taking and reported “significant progress” in improving manufacturing quality, much of it by slowing down production, which means fewer planes for its airline customers.
+He ticked off a series of actions the company is taking and reported “significant progress” in improving manufacturing quality, much of it by slowing down production, which means fewer planes for its airline customers.
+Calhoun told CNBC that closer inspections were resulting in 80% fewer flaws in the fuselages coming from key supplier Spirit AeroSystems.

-“Near term, yes, we are in a tough moment,” he wrote.
+“Near term, yes, we are in a tough moment,” he wrote to employees.
 “Lower deliveries can be difficult for our customers and for our financials.
 But safety and quality must and will come above all else.”

 Calhoun, who will step down at the end of the year, said again he is fully confident the company will recover.